Protein Bagel Recipe with Cottage Cheese: Easy & Nourishing

 Mixing cottage cheese dough - protein bagel recipe cottage cheese

-Starting the dough with cottage cheese
+Bringing the dough together with cottage cheese

 Shaped bagels before baking

-Prepped protein bagels ready for the oven
+Shaped and topped, ready for the oven

 Served protein bagel with toppings

-Tips for Better Texture
+Tips for the Best Texture

 Let Them Cool Before Slicing